-The Board of Directors currently consists of 10 members.
-The Board of Directors has reviewed all of the relationships of each of the directors with the Corporation and has determined that six of the 10 current directors are independent.
+The Board of Directors currently consists of nine members.
+The Board of Directors has reviewed all of the relationships of each of the directors with the Corporation and has determined that seven of the nine current directors are independent.

-The Board members who are independent are Mr. George J. Bunze, Mr. James A. Manzi, Jr., Ms. Nycol Pageau-Goyette, Ms. Katherine A. Lehman, Mr. Simon Pelletier and Ms. Mary Webster.
-Six of the 10 directors do not have interests in or material relationships with either the Corporation or the significant shareholders.
+The Board members who are independent are Mr. George J. Bunze, Mr. James A. Manzi, Jr., Ms. Nycol Pageau-Goyette, Ms. Karen Laflamme, Ms. Katherine A. Lehman, Mr. Simon Pelletier and Ms. Mary Webster.
+Seven of the nine directors do not have interests in or material relationships with either the Corporation or the significant shareholders.
+A majority of the Board is therefore independent.